 The TU chapter president sustains the work of the chapter by providing governance, leadership and strategic direction.
-The president is expected to review and understand the organization's bylaws, policies and procedures, financial and legal situation, and strategic plan.
+The president is expected to review, understand and facilitate the organization's bylaws, policies and procedures, financial and legal situation, and strategic plan.
 As the board ambassador, the president acts as a spokesperson to the larger community.
 By modeling appropriate behavior, the president sets high standards for board conduct and intervenes if conflicts arise.
-Anyone taking on this role should have demonstrated community leadership, feel comfortable delegating, have good group dynamic skills and have the ability to communicate well, listen and seek input from others.
-This simple checklist is intended to help new presidents understand the key functions of the role, but please keep in mind that every chapter is different so it's critical to cater a comprehensive checklist to those realities.
-Specific responsibilities include:
+Anyone taking on this role should have demonstrated community leadership, feel comfortable delegating, have good group dynamics skills and have the ability to communicate well including listen and seek input from others (full customizable position description).